Who I am: From a Single Idea to a Functioning Program

 I became interested in advocating for the prevention of sexual assault shortly after the ninth-grade incident.
 I know that if I wasn’t in a classroom when that happened, that things could have been a lot worse.
 In eleventh grade I decided that I needed to do something about sexual harassment.
 I started emailing school administrators about what an issue I felt it was.
-Shortly after, with the help of my incredible assistant principal John Testa, I started my journey towards developing my website and program.
-That was three years ago, and I have come such a long way since.
+Shortly after, with the help of my assistant principal John Testa, I started my journey towards developing my website and program.
+That was four years ago, and I have come such a long way since.
 In February of 2016, I gave my first presentation on sexual harassment to eighth grade health students in my city.
-I have also worked on developing my own curriculum.
+I have also worked to develop my own curriculum.
 Along with those things, I have created an informational pamphlet for students.
-There is so much more to do, but I am satisfied with the progress I have made so far.
+There is so much more to do, and I plan to keep doing everything I can to bring awareness to these important issues.

 My goal is to help as many students as possible, all across the country.
-From guiding them on how to report sexual harassment, to creating legislation for all schools to have a sexual harassment policy, and a curriculum to teach their students.
+From guiding them on how to report sexual harassment, to working towards the eventual goal of making sure schools all across the United States have a sexual harassment policy and a curriculum to teach their students.
 I am trying to do everything I possibly can to ensure that students learn in a non-discriminatory, positive environment.